Independent Auditor's report

 Report on the audit of the financial statements

-In our opinion, the financial statements of Sparebanken Møre have been prepared in accordance with laws and regulations and present fairly, in all material respects, the financial position of the Bank and the Group as at 31 December 2016 and their financial performance for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.
+In our opinion, the financial statements have been prepared in accordance with laws and regulations and present fairly, in all material respects, the financial position of the bank and the Group as at 31 December 2017 and their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.